 Tagline: Hel hath a new fury.

-Angela: Queen of Hel begins in October.
+Angela: Queen of Hel began in October 2015 and ran for 7 issues.

 Written by Dan Slott.
 Art by Giuseppi Camuncoli.